uccollab/uccollab.github.io/_pages/lab.md

 ---
 layout: page
-title: ExpNLP
+title: Natural Language Processing for Expert Domains (ExpNLP)
 permalink: /lab/
 nav: true
 nav_order: 4
-description: Research, people, and projects
+description:
 ---

-# Natural Language Processing for Expert Domains (ExpNLP)

 At ExpNLP, we work on **Natural Language Processing** applied to expert domains, with a focus on the real-world impact of AI.